Jaaji pronounced (Yaa Yee)

 Before his music career, Jaaji served as a police officer for 12 years in Quaqtaq, QC and Kuujjuaq in the Nunavik region of Quebec.
 After he retired from policing, he served as a behavioural tech at the local high school in Quaqtaq.
 He also took on the role of a cultural teacher, implementing projects that offered Inuit youth opportunities for land-based learning.
 He further worked for Makivik as the head of the Inuit Dog Slaughter compensation files.
 Jaaji lives a life of sobriety and shares his recovery story openly.

 Chelsey June is the lead female voice and songwriter for multi-award-winning, chart-topping Indigenous folk duo Twin Flames.
-Chelsey is also a public figure, published author, poet, model, and actress.
-She co-hosts the Canadian Folk Music Award alongside Benoit Bourque and is involved in many community outreach programs and charitable organizations.
+Chelsey is a public figure, published author, poet, model, MC and actress.
+She co-hosted the Canadian Folk Music Award alongside Benoit Bourque in 2022 and 2023.
+She is involved in many community outreach programs and charitable organizations.
 She is fluent in both English and French.
 Chelsey is a proud mother.

 Before joining under the moniker of Twin Flames, Chelsey June and Jaaji had independently successful music careers.
 They met on set during the filming of APTN’s Talent Autochtones Musical.